alaTest Sites

 150 reviews

-alaTest has collected and analyzed 150 reviews of Epson PictureMate Deluxe Viewer Edition.
+alaTest has collected and analyzed 150 reviews of Epson PictureMate.
 The average rating for this product is 4.3/5, compared to an average rating of 4.0/5 for other products in the same category for all reviews.
-Reviewers really like the noise and size.
-The design and performance also get good opinions.
-Reviews are divided on the price, and the paper handling and control panel get negative opinions.
+People are impressed by the noise and size.
+The design and performance also get good reviews.
+Views are divided on the price, and the paper handling and control panel get negative reviews.

 usability, performance, design, size, noise